Re-Storying Your Life Through The Prayer of Examen

 Consolations are memories that bring a smile to your face — the moments of your day where you experienced joy, God's nearness, or living out of the fruit of the Spirit (Galatians 5:22-23)

-Desolations are memories that pain you — the moments of your day where you experienced frustration, felt distant from God, or carried out works of the flesh (Galatians 5:16-17).
+Desolations are memories that pain you — the moments of your day where you experienced frustration, forgot about God, or carried out works of the flesh (Galatians 5:16-17).

 The point is to re-experience your day with God and to recalibrate your awareness of His Fatherly presence.

-As you rehearse the gospel through the prayer of examen, God's Fatherly love changes your perspective, reorienting you to your true identity.
+As you rehearse the good news of God's presence through the prayer of examen, God's Fatherly love changes your perspective, reorienting you to your true identity.
 As you imagine the next part of your day, your security as a child of God informs how you live and love others.

 What are you doing to live in God's story today?